Internet Gateway: Finding Fiber

 You’ll need to meet the cable company somewhere where they have dedicated fibre access, usually large hotels, office buildings, etc. Negotiating with the owner of the building to co-locate antennas on the rooftop will be necessary.

 If you can’t connect directly to a major IXP, you might be able to get there in a roundabout way.
-Most cable companies will sell something called “IP Transit” over their network.
+Most cable companies will sell something called “IP Transport” over their network.
 This lets you send your traffic over their fiber, but doesn’t give you an Internet connection from them.
 Essentially it gives you a port at your local cable company’s network in town somewhere, and another port at a data centre in a major urban centre – and your traffic just goes in one end and out the other.

-Don’t Even Go There: T1’s and the Incumbent Telephone Company
+Usually Avoid: T1’s and the Incumbent Telephone Company

 One option for dedicated Internet gateway that is available pretty much everywhere is the T1.
 This is a very old-school method of securing broadband, which gets you exactly 1.544 mbit of service over a single phone line.
 You can “bond” multiple T1’s together to get more speed but this can become seriously expensive.
 It is also is not really scalable, as your top speed is limited by the number of phone lines that come into your location, and you can’t go above it.

 Bonding or combining together DSL services has similar issues.
-It is not a workable solution for a successful ISP.
+It is not generally a workable solution for a successful ISP.

 Bridging the Gap: Multiple Hops with Relay Towers